ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

   - [3.2 Configure build pipeline](#3-2-configure-build-pipeline)
 - [Step 4: Publish Hugo site](#step-4-publish-hugo-site)

+If you already have experience with Azure Pipelines in combination with GitHub repositories you can just setup the [Prerequisites](#step-1-prerequisites) and jump right into configuring the [build pipeline](#3-2-configure-build-pipeline) and [release pipeline](#step-4-publish-hugo-site).

 ### Step 1: Prerequisites

 You'll need an Azure DevOps project that has the 'Pipelines' Azure DevOps service enabled.
 You can enable this service in your Project settings.